In the investigation following the fatal crash involving suspended IMPD Officer David Bisard, the blood tests have often taken center stage.

 "While the state has confidence in the Indianapolis-Marion County Forensic Services Agency, the state believes the defense will make an issue of the second vial at trial if it is not tested for the presence of ethyl alcohol," the motion said.

-In April of 2012, a Marion County judge's ruling gave the state the authority to conduct DNA testing on the first vial and test the second vial for alcohol and DNA.
+In April of 2012, a Marion County judge's ruling gave the state the authority to conduct DNA testing on the first vial and test the second vial for

 Days later, Mayor Greg Ballard and Public Safety Director Frank Straub held a news conference announcing that the second vial of blood had been transferred to the property annex room at the police academy in November 2011, where it was not properly refrigerated, and where it remained until April 2012.